grimharald/tech-writing-portfolio/Technical Writing examples/Tutorials/pi-zero-headless-setup/readme.rst

 Step 3.
 Connect to the Raspberry Pi Zero 2 W with SSH
 =====================================================

-The Pi Zero will connect to the WiFi automatically due to the set up in `Step 1_`.
+The Pi Zero will connect to the WiFi automatically due to the set up in :ref:`Step 1`.

 Now, take another computer and start it up.
 As long as both this PC and the Pi zero are on the same WiFi, you can can access the Pi using SSH.

-To use SSH, you first need to install `Putty <www.putty.org>_`, an SSH client.
+To use SSH, you first need to install `<Putty <www.putty.org>_>`, an SSH client.

-To install on Windows, download the `installer https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html_`.
+To install on Windows, download the `<installer https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html_>`.
-For Linux, see `these installation instructions https://www.ssh.com/academy/ssh/putty/linux_`, and follow `these instructions https://www.ssh.com/academy/ssh/putty/mac` for Mac.
+For Linux, see `<these installation instructions https://www.ssh.com/academy/ssh/putty/linux_>`, and follow `<these instructions https://www.ssh.com/academy/ssh/putty/mac>` for Mac.

 To use Putty to set up your headless Zero 2 W: